godwinjk/DatabaseDebug-Plugin/README.md

 3. Search **Database Debugger**
 4. Install and restart Android Studio

+Or you can find the file from https://plugins.jetbrains.com/plugin/10766-database-debugger

 Now you will see a tool window on right tool panel called **Database Debugger**.

 #### In application